NNikoletta/CreditCardFraudDetection/README.md

 Because this is a binary classification task, when neural networks are used, the model could use the one-dimensional data arrays as labels with the _sigmoid_ function at the classification step.
 However, I chose to add one-hot encoding for the labels.
 My choice is based purely on the possibility of later using and developing this code for a problem spanning over more classes.

-**A brief summary of the data acquisition pipeline is described below:**
+**Current data pipeline:**
 1. The data acquisition is completely automated by using Kaggle API.
-The _config.py_ inside the _src_ folder is responsible for handling all the private information to automatically access the dataset through the Kaggle username and key, which is stored in the _.env_ file.
+The _config.py_ inside the _src_ folder is responsible for loading all the private information to automatically access the dataset through the Kaggle username and key, which is stored in the _.env_ file.
 An _.env.example_ file is provided to give a clear picture of the file tree and flow of information.
 2. The existence of the file path and the file itself is checked.
 The raw data is stored inside the project’s _data_ folder (./CreditCardFraudDetection/data/raw).
 If the folder does not exist, the code creates it.
-3. The dataset is dowloaded automatically if it does not exist.
+3. The dataset is downloaded automatically if it does not exist.
 4. The validation of the data is performed.
 5. The dataset is loaded into the previously mentioned numpy arrays.

+# To-Do
+- Create a data class for storing all the training, validation, and testing data.
+- Explore Random Forrest for classification
+- Explore Support Vector Machines